Open Source Judaism: Web-to-print publishing

 In August 2002, Aharon Varady proposed the creation of an "Open Siddur Project," a digital humanities project developing a database of Jewish liturgy and related work ("historic and contemporary, familiar and obscure") and a web-to-print application for users to contribute content and compile their own siddurim.
 All content in the database would be sourced from the Public Domain or else shared by copyright owners with Open Content licenses.
 Lack of available fonts supporting the full range of Hebrew diacritics in Unicode kept the idea from being immediately workable.
 The idea was revived on New Year's Eve December 2008 when Varady was introduced to Efraim Feinstein who was pursuing a similar goal.
-In the summer of 2009, the renewed project was publicly launched with the help of the PresenTense Institute, an incubator for social entrepreneurship.
+In the summer of 2009, the renewed project was publicly launched with the help of the PresenTense Group, an incubator for social entrepreneurship.
 While the application remains in development, all code for the project is publicly shared on GitHub with an LGPL.
 Meanwhile, liturgy and related work is being shared at opensiddur.org with any one of the three Open Content licenses authored by the Creative Commons: the CC0 Public Domain dedication, the CC BY attribution license, and the CC BY-SA Attribution/ShareAlike license.
 The Open Siddur Project also maintains a package of open-source licensed Unicode Hebrew digital fonts collecting fonts from Culmus and other open-source font foundries.
 Wikisource is currently the transcription environment for digitizing printed Public Domain content by the Open Siddur Project.